Last Updated on 11/09/2022 by Clotilde Passalacqua

 So if you want to enjoy the beauty of this country in tranquility, don’t wait too long because the rumor has started to spread !!

-In this article you will find our best Montenegro itinerary for a visit in a week and all the details to organize a trip to Montenegro on your own.
+In this article you will find our best Montenegro itinerary for a visit in one week and all the details to organize a trip to Montenegro on your own.

 Montenegro is full of outdoor activities that engage kids and can keep them entertained all day even if I don’t think there are attraction specially designed for them.
 We traveled with our 3 year old twins and we didn’t feel the need to build a special Montenegro itinerary with kids.

 We still bring along our beloved Joolz Geo double pram, but we almost didn’t use it at all this time.
 Families who visit Montenegro with kids and still heavily rely on buggies may find some challenges in villages like Perast where there are lots of stairs.
 I will share my opinion below on how easy it would be to use the pram in the different places

 Dubrovnik is located just 20 minutes from the border with Montenegro.
 We decided to rent a car in Dubrovnik which we would then leave in Tivat.
 Travelling to Montenegro from Croatia was very simple and I will explain all about it later.

 7 days in Montenegro will give you a good overview of the country, but in my opinion there are enough places to visit to fill 2 weeks in Montenegro.

 We had a fantastic experience completely different to our trip to Malta just a couple of months ago, I can’t recommend it enough!!!

 My suggestion is to start your 1 week Montenegro itinerary in the mountains area and then relax on the coast.